top of page

 Build on your characters

 Use major events as opportunities to build on your characters, so that we learn more about them in different situations - much the same as you might become closer to someone you thought you knew, but now know better having witnessed how they responded to the exception.
+Note: How characters respond (in dialogue, to situations) provides insight into what they are as a person.
+This can replace, or enhance, large bodies of descriptive text about them, and make for an easier read.

 Author's note: In my revisionist western novels, Wild Hearts Roam Free and Wild Hearts Find Home, I take one character with a minor role at first - Amitola - and, because I write by the seat of my pants (not planned), I was able to make him central to the final chapters and ending.
+Later, in the third (Wild Hearts Bright Stars) novel, he is central to the ending.

 * Are your locations important to the credibility or understanding of the story-line